elaconf/freelancers/individual-profiles/trythall.md

 [Portfolio](http://jonibologna.work/)

 ## Preferred Location Details, Timezone
-Remote only ✨
+Remote or downtown Wilmington, Delaware ✨

 ## General Availability
-None at the moment, this is a test as a first contributor.
+None at the moment, this is a test as a first contributor and will be deleted soon.